Mint Pulao

 To Make Mint Masala Paste

-1. Make Mint Masala Paste
+1. Prepare Mint Masala Paste

 In a small blender, add mint and coriander leaves, garlic, ginger, green chilies, coconut, and a little water

-2. Blend Paste
+2. Blend Masala Paste

 Blend into a smooth paste and set aside